-- stainless steel teaspoon, toothbrush, or similar brushing and scraping tools - section of PVC pipe (3" diameter or larger) fitted with a rubber collar at one end - field notebook or field forms; pens and pencils - white plastic or enamel pan - petri dish and spatula (for collecting soft sediment) - forceps, suction bulb, and disposable pipettes - squeeze bottle with distilled water - sample containers (125 ml wide-mouth jars) - sample container labels - preservative [Lugol's solution, 4% buffered formalin, "M3" fixative, or 2% glutaraldehyde (APHA 1995)] - · first aid kit - · cooler with ice - During wet weather conditions, waterproof paper is useful or copies of field forms can be stored in a metal storage box (attached to a clip-board).
+- stainless steel teaspoon, toothbrush, or similar brushing and scraping tools - section of PVC pipe (3" diameter or larger) fitted with a rubber collar at one end - field notebook or field forms; pens and pencils - white plastic or enamel pan - petri dish and spatula (for collecting soft sediment) - forceps, suction bulb, and disposable pipettes - squeeze bottle with distilled water - sample containers (125 ml wide-mouth jars) - sample container labels - preservative [Lugol's solution, 4% buffered formalin, "M3" fixative, or 2% glutaraldehyde (APHA 1995)] - first aid kit - cooler with ice widths) so that as many algal habitats can be sampled as is practical.

+During wet weather conditions, waterproof paper is useful or copies of field forms can be stored in a metal storage box (attached to a clip-board).